browserengineering/book/book/invalidation.md

 But the benefit is that `set`, much like `get`, automates the dirty flag operations, making them hard to mess up.
-That makes it possible to think about more complex and ambitious invalidation algorithms to make layout faster.
+That makes it possible to think about more complex and ambitious invalidation algorithms in order to make layout faster.

 ::: {.further}
 [Under-invalidation][under-invalidation] is the technical name for